casper-network/casper-integrations/node-api/get-era-by-switch-block/readme.md

 **block_identifier**

-- if set to null, then the current switch block is returned;
+- if set to null, the returned era information relates to the most recent switch block;

-- if set to a hash, then the chain's database is searched for a switch block with a matching hash;
+- if set to a hash, the returned era information relates to a switch block with a matching hash;

-- if set to an integer, then the chain's database is searched for a switch block with a matching height;
+- if set to an integer, the returned era information relates to a switch block with a matching height;

 ## NOTES